asperan/git-up/README.md

 * Absolute path are preferred, as relative path changes when changing working directory.
 * On the local side, the used branch is 'master', even if the remote has another name.
 * The dyaml library does **not** recognize tabs as whitespaces, so you **must** indent the Gitfile with spaces.
+* The installScript value is run as-is in a subshell, using the same working directory as the instance of `git-updater` launched.
+This means that you can either write the commands you want to run (for example `cd ./into/repo && make`) or the path to the script file to be run (as said in the first note, it is better using the absolute path of the file).
+(For more information see #3).

 ----